kode4food/interpol/guide/01-intro.md

 next: 02-data
 ---
 ## An Interpol Introduction
-Interpol is Logicful HTML Template System.
+Interpol is an HTML Composition Language.
 Its purpose is to convert this:

 ```json
 {